niloymridul/klmwdetect/README.md

 </p>

 <p>
 Now Nmap has to be installed in other OS's but for this distro(distribution) of Linux, we can use this immediately as Linux comes preinstalled.
-Type in the following command with the IP address, hit enter and wait for a minute or two. nmap -p (insert IP address here).
+Type in the following command with the IP address, hit enter and wait for a minute or two. nmap -p 0-1024 (insert IP address here).
+The -p is because we just want to do a simple scan and we use 0-1024 because we want to scan the most often-used ports on computers.

 </p>

 <p align="center">